 Now that you’ve optimised your system to reduce risk, it’s time for the maintenance phase.
-Along with keeping your tanks clean, the most important part of maintenance is water testing.
+Along with keeping your tanks clean, the most essential part of maintenance is water testing.

 Check your tanks for contamination at least once per quarter.
-Consider testing them more often if you have a high-risk system, if you notice sediment buildup, or if you suspect contamination.
+Consider testing them more often if you have a high-risk system, notice sediment buildup or suspect contamination.

-Remember that Legionella concentrations may be stronger in some areas of the tank than others.
-As such, make sure to always test the water in more than one part of the tank to ensure the water is safe.
+Remember that Legionella concentrations may be more assertive in some areas of the tank than others.
+As such, always test the water in more than one part of the tank to ensure the water is safe.

 After testing, always flush the system to remove any areas of stagnant water.
-Legionella likes to grow in corners, faucets, and other more protected areas.
-A full system flush can help disrupt these areas and prevent biofilm buildup.
+Legionella grows in corners, faucets, and other more protected areas.
+A complete system flush can help disrupt these areas and prevent biofilm buildup.

 Keep Your GRP Cold Water Storage Tanks Free of Legionella

-Ensuring that your GRP cold water storage tanks don’t allow bacterial growth is critical to avoiding a Legionella outbreak.
-Follow the tips listed above and only work with a GRP certified manufacturer.
-When you do this, you can be confident that your water systems are Legionella-free.
+Ensuring your GRP cold water storage tanks don’t allow bacterial growth is critical to avoiding a Legionella outbreak.
+Follow the tips listed above and only work with a GRP-certified manufacturer.
+Doing this lets you be confident that your water systems are Legionella-free.

-If you’re in need of top-quality GRP cold water storage installations, Tricel Water Storage can help.
-We lead the Irish market in water storage tanks as well as pumps and pumping solutions.
-Visit our products page to start shopping or get in touch with us online for a free expert quote.
+If you need top-quality GRP cold water storage installations, Tricel Water Storage can help.
+We lead the Irish market in water storage tanks, pumps, and pumping solutions.
+Visit our products page to start shopping, or get in touch with us online for a free expert quote.